temporalio/edu-errstrat-python-code/exercises/handling-errors/README.md

       by the time it reaches the Workflow it is converted to an `ActvityError`.
    3. Within the `catch` block, add a logging statement stating that the Activity has failed.
-   4. After the logging statement, raise another `ApplicationError` using `ApplicationError`, passing in a message and the `CreditCardProcessingException` as the exception type.
+   4. After the logging statement, raise another `ApplicationError` passing in a message and setting `CreditCardProcessingError` as the  type.
 This will cause the Workflow to fail, as you were unable to bill the customer.
 3. Save your file.